 Dental X-rays are a vital part of any complete dental evaluation under anesthesia because it helps us identify problems and infections that are under the gum line, where we can’t see them.
 Pets can suffer silently with painful oral infections that cannot be detected without dental radiography.
 Dental radiography also allows us to safely perform surgical extractions by seeing the size, shape and location of the tooth roots in order to avoid vital structures during our extractions.
 We also will take X-rays after extractions of teeth to be sure that the surgery was performed correctly and completely.

 Our high-quality dental procedures done this way are lengthy.
-We allow 3-5 hours for a dental procedure depending on the pet’s unique circumstances.
-We also safely do lengthy oral surgical procedures on older pets and pets with preexisting medical conditions such as diabetes, heart disease, Cushing’s disease and renal insufficiency, to name a few.
+We allow 2-4 hours for a dental procedure depending on the pet’s unique circumstances.
+We also safely do lengthy oral surgical procedures on older pets and pets with pre-existing medical conditions such as diabetes, heart disease, Cushing’s disease and renal insufficiency, to name a few.
 Do you have questions about our anesthesia protocols?
 Please visit our ANESTHESIA PAGE for more details.

-If your pet has brown/yellow teeth, bad breath, or is having difficulty eating, these could all be signs of dental disease.
+If your pet has brown/yellow teeth, bad breath, drooling or is having difficulty eating, these could all be signs of dental disease.
 Please call us at (724) 514-6858 today to learn more and schedule your pet’s dental cleaning.